umxr/shopify-product-reviews/README.md

 - **Review Form Theme Extension:** Provides customers with an easy and intuitive way to submit reviews for products they have purchased, ensuring you collect valuable feedback.
 - **Embedded Admin App:** A comprehensive backend app that supports all CRUD operations (Create, Read, Update, Delete) plus import/export functionalities, giving store administrators full control over reviews management.
 - **Admin Link from Product Admin:** Enables quick access to the reviews admin panel directly from the Shopify product management page, streamlining the workflow for store managers.
-- **Post Purchase UI (WIP):** Work in progress feature to engage customers with review requests post-purchase, improving the likelihood of receiving reviews.
+- **Post Purchase UI:** Feature to engage customers with review requests post-purchase, improving the likelihood of receiving reviews.
 - **Admin Blocks (WIP):** Work in progress feature to provide customizable blocks within the Shopify admin interface, allowing for more dynamic content management related to reviews.

 ## Getting Started